kubernetes-retired/kubernetes-anywhere/README.md

   $KUBE_WORKER_1 $KUBE_WORKER_2
 ```

-If you only know some of the peer hostnames/IPs do this:
+If you only know some of the peer hostnames/IPs, you can launch Weave Net router like this:

 ```Shell
 weave launch-router --init-peer-count 6 $KUBE_ETCD_1 $KUBE_MASTER_0 $KUBE_WORKER_1
 ```

 or even

 ```Shell
 weave launch-router --init-peer-count 6 $KUBE_MASTER_0